emranblue/Numerical_method_py/README.md

 # NUMERCIAL_METHOD
-This repositories is all about my university math assignment, perticularly on numerical method,discrete math,Linear algebra.. here i solve those problem graphically, code is in .py extension file,
+This repository is all about my university math assignment, perticularly on numerical method,discrete math,Linear algebra.. here i solve those problem graphically, code is in .py extension file,